mtd42/mtd42/README.md

 ### About Me

-I am a junior developer passionate about web technologies.
+I am a junior web developer passionate about web technologies.
 I like to learn and learn from others. :heart:

-> Job status: currently looking for an international position please feel free to contact me at <a href="mailto:dorville.mathieu@gmail.com">Here</a>
+> Job status: currently looking for an international position please feel free to contact me.
+Where ? <a href="mailto:dorville.mathieu@gmail.com">Here</a>

 ### Favorite Stack
 | JAVASCRIPT                                                   | NODEJS                                                       | ANGULAR                                                      | DOCKER                                                       | SQL                                                          | CI/CD                                                        |